Introduction

 Benetech Inc.

 Benetech specializes in bulk material handling freeze-control products formulated for coal, aggregate, and mining conveyor applications.
-Its BT-955++ is a diethylene glycol-based, chloride-free formulation with a published freeze point of -46°F.
+Benetech BT955++ is a diethylene glycol-based formulation containing no oils or chlorides.
+Benetech’s product-specific literature states that it is good to -45°F.

 Benetech's integrated Freeze Conditioning De-Icer Systems use PLC timers and temperature probes that activate spray cycles only when the belt is moving and temperatures drop below preset thresholds.
 This automation applies product precisely when needed — minimizing waste while maximizing uptime.